 Christ Church has sought to incorporate the best features of both its parent denominations.
 As it uses Methodist premises there was until 2011 a Church Council which acted as managing trustees for the property.
 The main decision making body of the church was the General Church Meeting which met quarterly.
 Until 2008 the day to day running was by the Senior Steward and the team of Stewards.
 There were also four Pastoral Elders to give help and support in pastoral care.
-Now we have set up a new Church Leadership Team of 11 members plus the minister to over see the running and pastoral care of the church.
-From 2011 this team acts as the trustees of the church, reporting to quarterly Congregational meetings.
+We then set up a new Church Leadership Team of 11 members plus the minister to over see the running and pastoral care of the church.
+From 2013 a smaller team of around 9 has acted as the trustees of the church, reporting to quarterly Congregational Meetings.

-In addition there are some 12 Pastoral Groups, each with a Pastoral Group Leader, to which members of the congregation are invited to join for fellowship, care and support.
+In addition there are 9 Pastoral Groups, each with a Pastoral Group Leader, to which members of the congregation are invited to join for fellowship, care and support.

 As a church we also involved with the work of Churches Together in Woodley.